 The Office of Academic Advising assists students in making a smooth transition to the university, understanding general-education requirements, class scheduling, solving academic problems, and understanding academic sanctions and petitioning processes.
-The office coordinates advising for new, undeclared students—first-year and transfer—with academic departments, schools, and colleges.
+The office coordinates advising for new, exploring students (those who have yet to declare a major)—first-year and transfer—with academic departments, schools, and colleges.

 See Preparatory Programs in this section of the catalog for information about advising in preprofessional areas of study.

 Academic standing at the University of Oregon is determined by the grade point average (GPA) a student earns in university courses.
 Good academic standing means that the student has a cumulative UO GPA of 2.00 or better.

 Academic sanctions are explained in the Registration and Academic Policies section of this catalog.
 Advisors in the Office of Academic Advising are available to assist students who want to discuss their academic standing.